apache/incubator-weex/doc/components/indicator.md

 This component must be used as a subcomponent of a [`slider`](slider.md) component.

-### Subcomponents
+### Child Components

-This component supports no subcomponents.
+This component supports no child components.

 ### Attributes